gKushagra/angular-kanban-v2/README.md

 ReactiveForms
 BrowserAnimations

-The `/components` directory inside the `/app` is where all the components go.
+Note: The `/components` directory inside the `/app` is where all the components go.
-Declare and export the modules in `components.module.ts`.
+Declare and export the components in `components.module.ts`.

 Stylesheet is set to SCSS, font-family is Roboto and Theme is Indigo-Pink.